digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-7.md

 add a draft of what we expect, please adapt/add/change.

 #### Into-cps cloud app (HDM)
-* Failling frontend tests are all OK
+* Failling frontend tests were corrected and are all OK
 * Improved user error notifications
 * Increased the test suite
 * Started working on backend